Resolving LibreNMS error "RuntimeException: The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths"

 usermodcommand suggested by LibreNMS, run

-pw usermodinstead, such that the user that runs Apache on your system is added to the
+pw usermodinstead, such that the user running Apache on your system is added to the

 librenmsgroup.
 In my case, Apache runs as